timeplus-io/docs/docs/functions.md

 ### match

-`match(string,pattern)` determine whether the string matches the given regular expression.
+`match(string,pattern)` determines whether the string matches the given regular expression.
 For example, to check whether the text contains a sensitive AWS ARN, you can run `match(text,'arn:aws:kms:us-east-1:\d{12}:key/.{36}')`

 ### multi_search_any

-`multi_search_any(text, array)` determine whether the text contains any of string from the given array.
+`multi_search_any(text, array)` determines whether the text contains any of the strings from the given array.
 For example, to check whether the text contains any sensitive keywords, you can run `multi_search_any(text,['password','token','secret'])`

 ### replace_one